illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/doc/source/contents/tutorial1.rst

 You can open the board with or without the Graphical User Interfaces (GUI) using :func:`open_dynapse1 <dynapse1utils.open_dynapse1>`.

-With the GUI, you should see blinking spikes of the firing silicon neurons.
+With the GUI: you should see blinking spikes of the firing silicon neurons.

 .. code-block::

     model, gui_process = ut.open_dynapse1()

-Without the GUI, if your PC cannot have the required visualization libraries e.g. glx.
+Without the GUI: if your PC cannot get the required visualization libraries, e.g. glx, installed.

 .. code-block::